 Whether you’re a lawyer and accountant, one of the easiest ways to get into that partnership track is to have that network of introducers or a referral network.
 But how do you set up a referral network?
-In our How To Make partner programme we go into detail about creating a referral network.

-Here are some insightful tips on how you can navigate along with your network and see how you can set up a referral network that can push you up to that partnership track.
+I’ve put together a short video to share some insightful tips on how you can navigate along with your network and see how you can set up a referral network that can push you up to that partnership track.